PEMAND: Persona-Enriched Multi-Agent Negotiation for Household Decision-Making: Perception Validation Details

 \subparagraph{Wasserstein Distance (EMD)} To ensure the population of agents reproduces the aggregate public opinion distribution rather than collapsing to the mode, we calculate the Wasserstein Distance (Earth Mover's Distance) \cite{santurkar2023whose} between the cumulative distribution functions (CDF) of the human ($U$) and agent ($V$) responses:

+where $K$ is the number of ordinal Likert scale points.
 A lower Wasserstein distance indicates that the shape of the simulated opinion distribution closely matches the human ground truth.

 \subparagraph{Structural Correlation Alignment} To verify that the model captures latent sociological mechanisms, we compute the \textit{Structural Correlation Alignment} \cite{aher2023using}.
-We first construct a correlation vector $\rho_{obs}$ representing the Spearman correlations between key demographics (Age, Income, Density) and observed opinions.
-We then compute the corresponding vector $\rho_{sim}$ for the simulated agents.
-The alignment score is the Spearman correlation between these two structure vectors:
+For each domain, we form a correlation vector from all Spearman correlations between demographics and held-out probe responses.
+For NHTS, demographics are age, household income, tract population density, and vehicle count; for PSID, they are reference-person age, family income, home-ownership status, and self-rated health of the household head (\texttt{RP\_HEALTH}).
+Each domain therefore contributes twelve demographic--probe pairs ($4 \times 3$).
+Urbanicity was unavailable in our 2023 PSID extract; we include health because it appears in persona facts but is excluded from the held-out wellbeing probes.
+Let $\rho_{obs}$ denote the human vector and $\rho_{sim}$ the persona vector.
+The alignment score is:

-A high positive value indicates that the agents replicate the underlying relationships (e.g., "Wealthier individuals are less price sensitive") found in the real world.
+A high positive value indicates that the agents replicate the underlying relationships (e.g., higher income associating with lower food-affordability stress) found in the real world.